 Richard B. Myers

-Besides serving as a director at Deere & Company, Myers serves on the board of directors of Aon Corporation, Northrop Grumman Corporation, and United Technologies Corporation.
-He also serves on the Defense Health Board - Federal Advisory Committee to the Secretary of Defense, and on the board of Rivada Networks.
-Following his retirement, Myers was selected as the Colin Powell Chair of Character, Leadership and Ethics at National Defense University and the Foundation Professor of Military History and Leadership at Kansas State University.
+Besides serving as a director at Deere & Company, Myers serves on the board of directors of Aon plc, Northrop Grumman Corporation, and United Technologies Corporation.
+He also serves on the Defense Health Board - Federal Advisory Committee to the Secretary of Defense and on the board of Rivada Networks.
+Following his retirement, Myers was selected as the Colin Powell Chair for National Security, Leadership, Character and Ethics at National Defense University and the Foundation Professor of Military History and Leadership at Kansas State University.
 Myers is chairman of the USO, a trustee of Fisher House, and a member of the KSU and VFW Foundations and the Midwest Research Institute.

 Myers holds a mechanical engineering degree from Kansas State University and a master's degree in business administration from Auburn University.
 He attended the Air Command and Staff College at Maxwell Air Force Base, Alabama; the U.S. Army War College at Carlisle Barracks, Pennsylvania; and the Program for Senior Executives in National and International Security at the John F. Kennedy School of Government, Harvard University.